zapplyjobs/interview-handbook-2026/README.md

 These questions show how you market yourself.
 It's difficult to promote yourself without suggesting that you feel entitled to the position.
 To answer these questions, it's best to complement other possible interviewees and showcase strengths that you bring to a team.

 Additionally, when you're demonstrating your worth, you want to speak of the skills that the company is looking for in their candidate.
 Be straightforward about your strengths in relation to the company's needs.
-For example, if asked, "Why you should be hired?"
-You can state the three skills you hold that are critical to doing the job well.
+For example, if asked, <i>"Why you should be hired?"</i> You can state the three skills you hold that are critical to doing the job well.

 The key point to remember is that you don't want to badmouth anybody in your interview – not your past company, peers, boss, or even your fellow candidates.
 Focus on your positive attributes and strengths and do not shy from your bad sides.
 Accept them and then tell the interviewer how you're working on improving those weak spots.
 This demonstrates an honest personality who accepts responsibility, is thoughtful, and is someone who learns from their mistakes.
 All of these are vital characteristics companies seek from their employees because that's how you gain loyal employees.